narajaon/onestatus/README.md

  Setting it to 0 prevents onestatus from applying some arbitrary layout style.
 Usefull when you want to fully customize your statusline.
 - `g:onestatus_config_path`: a path string
  It contains the default path where onestatus will look for a `onestatus.json`.
 You can override it if you want to use a custom path.
+- `g:onestatus_right_length`: the max length of your right status.
+Defaults to 50
+- `g:onestatus_left_length`: the max length of your left status.
+Defaults to 50

 ## For even more customization
 OneStatus also provides a helper to send more straightforward commands to tmux